aiengineeringforgrandmas/groq-prompt-engineer-toolkit/README.md

-## ❤️ Let's Make AI More Accessible!
+## I ❤️ Making AI More Accessible!

 I believe that AI should be accessible to everyone, regardless of their technical background.
 This project is a step towards that vision.
 Join me in making AI more accessible and empowering! - Gregory Kennedy